Hebrew Angel Names

 This source backbone matters because it keeps the strongest Hebrew names attached to named texts rather than loose reputation.

-Daniel is the main anchor for Michael and Gabriel, while Tobit is the main anchor for Raphael, so the article can speak with confidence without pretending all three stand in the same canon lane for every tradition.
+Daniel is the main anchor for Michael and Gabriel, while Tobit is the main anchor for Raphael, so the guide can speak with confidence without pretending all three stand in the same canon lane for every tradition.

 Strongest anchors